What is Self-Injury, Self-Harm, Self-Abuse?

 This spiral can lead to permanent injury and serious infections.

-Self-Injury is Different Than Attempting Suicide
+Self-Harm Is Different Than Attempting Suicide

 In the case of attempted suicide (most usually by swallowing pills), the harm caused is uncertain and basically invisible.
 By contrast, in self-harm by cutting, the degree of harm is clear, predictable and often highly visible.